Abeeb-Oyelere/Data-Analyst-Portfolio/README.md

 # Data-Analyst-Portfolio

 ## Project 1: Investigate a dataset called TMDb movie data.
-I was provided a dataset reflecting data collected from an experiment.
-I used statistical techniques to answer questions about the data and report my conclusions and recommendations in a report.
-In this project, I choose one of Udacity's curated datasets and investigate it using NumPy and pandas.I complete the entire data analysis process, starting by posing a question and finishing by sharing the findings.
+I was given a dataset including data from an experiment.
+I employed statistical approaches to address data questions and report my findings and suggestions.
+In this project, I analyze one of Udacity's curated datasets using NumPy and pandas.
+I perform the full data analysis process, beginning with analytical questions and ending with sharing of my findings.

 ## Project 2: Data Wrangling and Analysis with Tweet WeRateDogs data
 Subjects Covered:

 * GATHERING DATA:
-Gather data from multiple sources, including gathering files, programmatically downloading files, web-scraping data, and accessing data from APIs
+Collect data from a variety of sources, including gathering files, programmatically downloading files, online scraping data, and API access.
-Import data of various file formats into pandas, including flat files (e.g. TSV), HTML files, TXT files, and JSON files Store gathered data in a PostgreSQL database
+Import data into pandas in a variety of file types, including flat files (e.g., TSV), HTML files, TXT files, and JSON files.

 * ASSESSING DATA
-Assess data visually and programmatically using pandas Distinguish between dirty data (content or “quality” issues) and messy data (structural or “tidiness” issues) Identify data quality issues and categorize them using metrics: validity, accuracy, completeness, consistency, and uniformity
+Using pandas, I evaluate data visually and programmatically.
+I distinguish between dirty data ("quality problems") and messy data ("tidiness issues").
+I identify data quality concerns using criteria such as validity, correctness, completeness, consistency, and uniformity.

 * CLEANING DATA
-Identify each step of the data cleaning process (defining, coding,and testing) Clean data using Python and pandas
+Identify each stage in the data cleansing procedure (defining, coding,and testing) Python and pandas is used to clean data.
-Test cleaning code visually and programmatically using Python
+Python is used to test cleaned code both visually and programmatically

 ## Project 3: Data Visulization with Diamond Data
 Data visualization to a dataset involving the characteristics of diamonds and their prices.

 ## Project 4: Data Visualization with Communicate data finding with Ford Go Bike Sharing Data
-In this project, I used Python’s data visualization tools to systematically explore the bike dataset for its properties and relationships between variables.
-Then, I created a presentation that communicates the findings to others.
+I utilized Python's data visualization capabilities in this project to methodically investigate the bike dataset for attributes and correlations between variables.
+Then I built a presentation to share my results with others.